Stock Market Crash: What Does It Mean for the Future of the World?

 Cheap money is the most important factor that influences the stock market.
 It’s easy to get cheap money.
 Just print it.
 When the government prints money, it creates more cash in the system.
 This means more dollars are in circulation, and more money is available for investors.

 Because of this, there is a tendency for the stock market to go up.
 The opposite can happen when the government doesn’t print enough money, resulting in fewer dollars and less money for investors.
 Of course, the stock market always fluctuates.
 While some people are optimistic, others are pessimistic.
-However, the fact that we are experiencing a major stock market crash is very bad.
+However, the fact that we are experiencing ais very bad.

 Frequently asked questions about a stock market crash.